About our Expertise

 Boats – big boats (to get us well offshore), little boats (tinnies) and some in-between boats for diving, grab sampling and deploying our water monitoring equipment.

-Diving – we have access to standard air-based diving equipment but also Nitrox.
+Diving – we have access to standard air-based diving equipment along with Nitrox.
 Our team includes several highly qualified and skilled scientific divers.

 Cameras – including both diver and remotely operated underwater camera and video systems rated across a range of depths and environmental conditions.